 - Summer Predoctoral Program: Two-month research core, beginning June 1 and ending July 31

-- Intensive Predoctoral Program: Twelve-month research core, beginning June 1 and continuing through May 31 the following year
+- One-Year (Intensive) Predoctoral Program: Twelve-month research core, beginning June 1 and continuing through May 31 the following year

-- Standard Predoctoral Program: 1-3 year (9 month minimum) appointment concurrent with the student’s doctoral degree program.
+- Two-Year (Standard) Predoctoral Program: 1-2 year (9 month minimum) appointment concurrent with the student’s doctoral degree program.

 Master of Science in Applied Health Behavior Research